-Significant risks and focus areas
+Financial statements and accounting Significant risks and focus areas

 Significant risk Our response Audit conclusion Fraud risk from management override of controls Professional standards (ISA 240 The Auditor's responsibilities relating to fraud in an audit of financial statements) require us to communicate the presumed fraud risk from management override of controls as a significant risk; as management is typically in a unique position to perpetrate fraud because of its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Our audit methodology incorporates the risk of management override as a default significant risk.
 We have not identified any specific additional risks of management override relating to the audit of Tactran.
 We reviewed the oversight of finances by management provides additional review of potential material errors caused by management override of controls.
 In line with our methodology, we carried out appropriate substantive procedures, including over cash book entries, accounting estimates and significant transactions that are outside the organisation's normal course of business, or are otherwise unusual.
+In line with audit standards, we carried out an assessment of the design and implementation of controls surrounding the preparation and posting of journals within Xero.
 Our work did not identify any control overrides, or matters that required adjustment in the annual accounts or which require to be brought to your attention.
-Fraud risk from income revenue recognition and expenditure (rebutted) Professional standards (ISA 240 and Practice Note 10 ("PN10") Audit of financial statements of public sector bodies in the United Kingdom require us to make a rebuttable presumption that the fraud risk from revenue recognition and expenditure are significant risks.
+On inquiry with management, we identified that the controls surrounding the posting of journals did not demonstrate a level of segregation of duties that meets the high bar set by audit standards.
+We made a recommendation that is proportionate to the size and resources available to Tactran that would meet the standards.
+Recommendation one Fraud risk from income revenue recognition and expenditure (rebutted) Professional standards (ISA 240 and Practice Note 10 ("PN10") Audit of financial statements of public sector bodies in the United Kingdom require us to make a rebuttable presumption that the fraud risk from revenue recognition and expenditure are significant risks.
 Tactran receives funding requisitions from Perth and Kinross Council, Stirling Council, Dundee City Council and Angus Council, with grant in aid provided by the Scottish Government.
 These are agreed in advance of the year.
 There is no estimation or judgement in recognising these income streams and we do not regard the risk of fraud to be significant.
 We do not consider the other sources of income to be significant.
 There is no estimation or judgement in recognising expenditure to these bodies, and we do not regard the risk of fraud to be significant.
-We consider that there is not a risk of improper recognition of expenditure in respect of payroll, rent insurance and management costs.
+We consider that there is not a risk of improper recognition of expenditure in respect of payroll, rent, insurance and management costs.
 These costs are routine in nature and not at risk of manipulation.
-We recognised that other operating expenditure became material during the year, and updated our risk assessment and audit procedures.
+We recognised that other operating expenditure was material during the year, and this was reflected in our risk assessment and audit procedures.
 We considered that the expenditure undertaken by Tactran is on projects which are supported by both constituent bodies and external funders.
 We did not consider there to be a risk of fraud over this operating expenditure as these costs do not require judgement or estimation.
+We rebutted the presumed risk of fraud over income streams, and expenditure as set out in our Audit strategy.
+Our conclusion remains unchanged.
 Our conclusion is that income and expenditure is appropriately stated, in line with the CIPFA Code.